Sochaczew: Transport

 Sochaczew is located at the intersection of Polish National roads 50 and 92 and Voivodeship roads 580 and 705.
 The A2 motorway runs nearby, south of the town.
 There is also a train station in the town.

 Sports

 The town's most notable sports clubs are rugby union team Orkan Sochaczew, which competes in the Ekstraliga (Poland's top division), and football team Bzura Chodaków, which competes in the lower leagues.

+Education

+The city has a branch of VIZJA University.